• Skip to primary navigation

 Get it Here

 NOW oils distributes a fine selection or starter sets or gift kits, making it easy to dive into using essential oils without having to decide which single oils to order to begin with.
-Currently, there are four starter kit options available:
+Here are my three favorites:

-3. Let There Be Peace and Quiet: Relaxing essential oils kit.
-Includes 3 singles (Lavender, Peppermint, Eucalyptus), and 1 blend (Peaceful Sleep), 10 mL each.
+2. Let There Be Peace and Quiet: Relaxing essential oils kit.
+Includes 3 singles (Lavender, Peppermint, Eucalyptus), and 1 blend (Peaceful Sleep), 10 ml each.

-4. Seasonal Changes: Balancing essential oils kit.
-Includes 2 singles (Tea Tree, Eucalyptus Raidata), and 2 blends (Nature’s Shield, Clean the Air).
+3. Seasonal Changes: Balancing essential oils kit.
+Includes 2 singles (Tea Tree, Eucalyptus radiata), and 2 blends (Nature’s Shield, Clean the Air).

 Now Foods Carrier Oils